marcus-at-localhost/docs/en/developer-guide/creating-own-module.md

         })
     );
 ```
-Template file `client/modules/example-module/res/templates/test/record/detail.tpl`:
+This ist the example of template file for the Detail View `client/modules/example-module/res/templates/test/record/detail.tpl`:

 ```
     <div class="some-class">{{key1}}</div>
     <a class="action" data-action="save">Save</a>
 ```
-AtroCore give you an abilities to define custom views for certain entity types.
+AtroCore enables you to define custom views for certain entity types.
 It must be set in `app/Resources/metadata/clientDefs` folder.
-There is example `app/Resources/metadata/clientDefs/Test.json`:
+Here is the example `app/Resources/metadata/clientDefs/Test.json`:

 ```
     {